-4. Be able to select the most appropriate technique for the treatment of wastewater.
-5. Be able to design various treatment units for wastewater management.
-Department of Civil Engineering
+- 4. Be able to select the most appropriate technique for the treatment of wastewater. - 5.
+Be able to design various treatment units for wastewater management.

 Unit 1: Engineering Geology: Geological processes, rock forming minerals, rock types and their engineering properties.
 Structural geology: Dip, strike, faults, folds, joints, their formation and importance in respect of civil engineering structures, rock mass movements, causes of landslides.